thunderbird89/esf/stories/story-knock-knock.md

 Admiral Trager stepped forward again.

 > "You're all exhausted.
 You need food, rest, and time to process what you've been through.
-The station's facilities are open to you—hygiene, recreation, medical, whatever you need.
+The station's facilities are open to you - hygiene, recreation, medical, whatever you need.
 Federation personnel have been instructed to treat you as our own, because that's what you are.
 You flew into combat alongside us, you bled alongside us, and some of you died alongside us.
 That makes you ours."

 He looked around the room one more time.